-As the second table shows, adjusted net income per share (diluted) increased 16.9% in 2012.
-Over the full 12-year period, adjusted net income per share (diluted) increased at an annual compounded rate of 28.0%.
-In most years, the two adjustments had a relatively insignificant impact on our results.
-However, the program fee adjustment had a significant impact in 2007, while the floating yield adjustment had a significant impact in 2008, 2009 and 2011.
+As the second table shows, adjusted net income per share (diluted) increased 17.1% in 2014.
+Over the full 14-year period, adjusted net income per share (diluted) increased at an annual compounded rate of 26.6%.
+While this compounded rate is very similar to the one for GAAP net income per share (26.3%), in certain years the adjustments led to significant differences between GAAP and adjusted results.
+The program fee adjustment had a significant impact in 2007, while the floating yield adjustment had a significant impact in 2008 and 2009.
 During 2008, we reduced our expectations for loan performance, causing GAAP net income to be less than adjusted net income (since GAAP requires decreases in expected cash flows to be recorded as an expense in the current period).
-Then, as 2009 progressed, it became clear that we had reduced our expectations by too much in 2008, so in 2009 a portion of the expense was reversed.
+Then, as 2009 progressed, it became clear that we had reduced our expectations by too much in 2008, so in 2009 we reversed a portion of the expense.
 In addition, the new loans we wrote in 2009 performed better than we expected.
-The effect of better-than-expected results was to make GAAP net income in 2009 considerably higher than adjusted net income-the opposite of the relationship seen in 2008.
-When the two years are combined, the GAAP result is very similar to the adjusted result; however, when 2008 and 2009 are viewed separately, we believe that the adjusted results more accurately reflect our performance in each year.
+The effect of better-thanexpected results was to make GAAP net income in 2009 considerably higher than adjusted net income-the opposite of the relationship seen in 2008.
+When the two years are combined, the GAAP result is very similar to the adjusted result; however, when 2008 and 2009 are viewed separately, we believe that the adjusted results more accurately reflect our performance in each vear.